genoassist/genoassist/README.md

   abyss:
     kmers: "27"
 genomagic:
+  assemblers: ['abyss','megahit','flye']
   inputFilePath: "/test/raw_sequences.fastq"
   outputPath: "/test/output"
   threads: 2
   prep: true
 ```
+Note:

-Note: all paths used with GenoMagic have to be absolute paths (a Docker requirement).
+ - all paths used with GenoMagic have to be absolute paths (a Docker requirement).
+ - values for the `assemblers` field have to be lowercase as written in [constants/util.go](https://github.com/genomagic/genomagic/blob/master/constants/util.go#L21-L31).

 ### Installing Docker images through GenoMagic